 Instructional Systems Technology Certificate Program by Indiana University Bloomington

-This certificate program provides the fundamentals of analyzing, designing, developing, and evaluating educational tools.
+This instructional design and technology certificate program provides the fundamentals of analyzing, designing, developing, and evaluating educational tools.
 It introduces you to concepts in instructional technology and design.
-With a certificate in IST, you can enhance your professional prospects or prepare for a master’s or doctoral program in instructional systems technology.
+With a professional certificate in instructional design, you can enhance your professional prospects or prepare for a master’s or doctoral program in learning systems technology.

 To enroll in the program, you need to have a bachelor’s degree from an accredited institution and minimum undergraduate GPA of 2.75.